Jessica Sanchez: 2014–2018: Stand-alone singles and Christmas with Jessica

-2019–present: Upcoming third extended play
+2019–2024: "Love You", "Angels", "Us", and "Baddie"

 Sanchez performed for the House of Bolkiah during the Crown Prince Haji Al-Muhtadee Billah's birthday celebration on February 18, 2019.
 Under the mononym Jes, she released a single titled "Love You" on April 22, 2019.
 In an interview with The Philippine Star on May 15, 2019, Sanchez revealed that she would be releasing her third extended play within 2019.
 As of 2022, it has yet to be released.
 She subsequently reunited with Leroy Sanchez for a duet of "A Whole New World", which was released on May 24, 2019, with an accompanying music video.
 Sanchez released the single "Angels" on June 21, 2019.
 She reunited with Matt Bloyd for a duet of "Can You Feel the Love Tonight" from his extended play King, which was released on July 17, 2019.
 Sanchez performed "And I Am Telling You I'm Not Going" by Jennifer Holliday during the grand finals of the first season of Idol Philippines on July 28, 2019.
-She became an ambassador of Frontrow on July 29, 2019, and performed at its Thanksgiving event, "Frontrow All In", on November 9, 2019.
-Sanchez held concerts, which were billed as "In the Spotlight: Jessica Sanchez", on November 22 and 29, 2019, during which she was accompanied by Lance Busa and Lucas Garcia.
+She became an ambassador of Frontrow on July 29, 2019, and performed at its Thanksgiving event, Frontrow All In, on November 9, 2019.
+Sanchez held concerts, which were billed as In the Spotlight: Jessica Sanchez, on November 22 and 29, 2019, during which she was accompanied by Lance Busa and Lucas Garcia.
 Sanchez collaborated again with Bautista, who was one of the judges of the second season of GMA Network's reality talent competition show The Clash, on December 6, 2019, to reprise their Christmas single "Another Silent Christmas Song" prior to performing "All I Want for Christmas is You" by Mariah Carey with the seven remaining contestants.

 On May 8, 2021, she released a single titled "Us" as a response to the xenophobia and racism related to the COVID-19 pandemic.
 Its music video premiered on the same day and featured guest appearances from Apl.de.ap and Mark Cuban.
 On August 12, 2022, Sanchez released the single "Baddie", a self-written song about women's empowerment.

+2025: Winning America's Got Talent season 20

+In 2025, Sanchez auditioned for the twentieth season of America's Got Talent.
+In the auditions round, she received a golden buzzer from judge Sofía Vergara, sending her directly to the live shows.
+Sanchez advanced to the finale where she won the show on September 24, becoming the first former contestant to win in the show's history, the first solo female winner since Darci Lynne in 2017, and the fourth female singing contestant to win the competition.
+At 30 years old, Sanchez became the oldest female winner in the show's history.

+Performances and results

+Personal life

+On July 15, 2025, during her return to America's Got Talent, Sanchez revealed that she has been married to Rickie Gallardo since 2021 and was, at the time, pregnant with their first child.
+She gave birth to her daughter on October 13.